ericbutz/developer-portal/app/resources/wire-transfer-api.md

 # Overview

-Wire transfers continue to be a staple functionality in the world of B2B and B2C commerce, so we’ve made the ability to wire funds out of the Dwolla platform available to Dwolla API partners.
-In some instances, wire transfers may prove beneficial to Dwolla API partners over standard ACH; for example, they **provide the ability to move large transactions out of the Dwolla platform** at a faster speed.
-In this article we'll cover how to wire out funds to a bank from the Dwolla platform.
+Wire transfers continue to be a staple functionality in the world of B2B and B2C commerce, so we’ve made the ability to wire funds out of the Dwolla Platform available to our partners.
+In some instances, wire transfers may prove beneficial to partners over standard ACH; for example, they **provide the ability to move large transactions out of the Dwolla Platform** at a faster speed.
+In this article we'll cover how to wire out funds to a bank from the Dwolla Platform.

 ## Use Case